 What we do with information you provide

-We may investigate an issue if we feel there is a potential breach of the law and we are satisfied that it meets our prioritisation criteria.
 Due to the volume of contacts we receive, it is not possible for us to respond to individuals about any possible investigation we may take.

-- Civil proceedings – prohibition orders, undertakings
+- civil proceedings – prohibition orders

-- Compliance notices
+- compliance notices

-- Criminal proceedings
+- criminal proceedings

-- Fixed payment notices
+- fixed payment notices

-- Publishing trader names
+- publishing trader names

 If enforcement action is not appropriate, we can use our advocacy role to try to bring about changes to make markets work better.